Virtual care at your fingertips

 It's important to keep your hands clean and moisturized.

 Kudos to The Polyclinic and The Everett Clinic providers who were recognized.

 More healthy insights

 The Polyclinic and The Everett Clinic joined Optum in 2019.
 Optum is a nationwide family of doctors dedicated to connecting every aspect of health and health care and making it simpler.
 Together, we're making health care work better for everyone.

 Learn about your Medicare plan options and how they work with your doctors.
 We’ll put you in touch with a licensed insurance agent who specializes in Medicare.
 An agent can answer your questions, compare plans and help you enroll in the plan that’s best for you.

-Meet family medicine doctor Mena Salib, MD
+Meet family medicine doctor Kevin Beene, MD

 Video: Meet Daniel Smith, MD, Urologist